 The Optical Bench Assembly is primarily the long composite structure separating the HRMA from the SIM.
 The Spacecraft Support Structure Assembly includes the ring to which the spacecraft is mounted.
 The Fiducial Transfer Assembly Optical Components are discussed in Chapter 5.
-The Spacecraft to Telescope Support Struts are self-explanatory and are shown in Figure 2.1.
 The forward and aft contamination covers were opened on-orbit and cannot be closed.
 The forward contamination cover also serves as the sun-shade.

-The Magnetic Baffle Assembly was designed to prevent low energy (up to about ~ 100 keV) electrons (reflecting through the x-ray optics) from reaching the focal plane.
+The Magnetic Baffle Assembly was designed to prevent low energy (up to about ~ 100 keV) electrons (reflecting through the X-ray optics) from reaching the focal plane.
 More details about these baffles may be found at http://wwwastro.msfc.nasa.gov/xray/spectops.

-The stovepipe baffle, located inside the optical bench and at the entrance to the SIM, includes tantalum coated plates to prevent x-rays, other than those passing through the telescope, from reaching the focal plane.
+The stovepipe baffle, located inside the optical bench and at the entrance to the SIM, includes tantalum coated plates to prevent X-rays, other than those passing through the telescope, from reaching the focal plane.
 There are several such baffles inside the optical bench.
 Details of the baffles may be found at the WWW address above.